-See Section 8 (General), §12-13.
+See Section 8 (General), §14-15.

-See statement in Section 4.4 Regulatory and industry compliance - STS Statements, §(x) -whereby "for confirming compliance with articles 7(1), 20(10), 22(1) and 22(3) of the Securitisation Regulation, each Seller confirms that it, the Reporting Entity or another party on its behalf, has made available and/or will make available, as applicable, the information as set out and in the manner described in the paragraphs under the header Disclosure Requirements of this section 4.4 (Regulatory and industry compliance) (see also section 8 (General))."
+See statement in Section 4.4 Regulatory and industry compliance - STS Statements, §(x) -whereby "for confirming compliance with articles 7(1), 20(10), 22(1) and 22(3) of the Securitisation Regulation, the Seller confirms that it, or another party on its behalf, has made available and/or will make available, as applicable, the information as set out and in the manner described in the paragraphs under the header Disclosure Requirements of this section 4.4 (Regulatory and industry compliance) (see also section 8 (General))."

-Also, see Section 4.4, Retention and disclosure requirements under the Securitisation - Regulation Disclosure Requirements.
+Also, see Section 4.4, Retention and disclosure requirements under the Securitisation Regulation- Disclosure Requirements.